-Important Questions for CBSE Class 11 Economics Chapter 1 Indian economy on the Eve of Independence which is outlined by expert Economics teachers from the latest version of CBSE (NCERT) books.
+Important Questions for CBSE Class 11 Economics Chapter 1 Indian Economy on the Eve of Independence.
+This chapter is outlined by the expert economics teachers from the latest version of CBSE (NCERT) books.

 CBSE Class 11 Economics Chapter-1 Important Questions

-When was the 1st census data compiled during the British Raj?
+When was the first census data compiled during the British Raj?

-Answer: As per the government issued data, life expectancy during British India was 32 years and today it is 68 years.
+Answer: As per the government-issued data, the life expectancy during British India was 32 years, and it is 68 years today.

-Answer: The Suez Canal was opened in the year 1869, which drastically reduced the cost of transportation of the goods between Britain and India.
+Answer: The Suez Canal was opened in the year 1869, which drastically reduced the cost of transportation of goods between Britain and India.

-What was IMR (Infant Mortality Rate) during British India?
+What was the IMR (Infant mortality rate) during British India?

 Answer: Muslin is considered as one of the best fabrics that are available today.
 It is the softest and purest fabric across the globe.
-It was originated years ago, and this fabric got the name from a British Indian Port known as Maisolos.
+It originated years ago, and it got the name from a British Indian Port known as Maisolos.

-In which year were the Iron and Steel industries began?
+In which century did the iron and steel industries begin?

 Which industries were adversely affected during the partition of India?